tripplicate/configs/README.md

 #### Install

-If you only want to use [standard rules](./packages/stylelint/standard) without Sass or CSS Modules
+If you only want to use [standard rules](./packages/stylelint/standard) without Scss or CSS Modules

 ```sh
 # pnpm